Artists in Residence

-The Schusterman Center hosts Israeli artists and art historians who illuminate the contemporary cultural environment in Israel.
+The Schusterman Center hosts Israeli artists from the visual, literary, and performing arts who illuminate the contemporary cultural environment in Israel and bring it to vivid life here at Brandeis.

 Skyline with two words Land and Lord illuminated on either side of the scene